adrielkirch/nodejs-the-bible/2_typescript/4_clean_architecture/readme.txt

 Welcome to the Node.js Clean Architecture Task Manager project challenge!

 In this challenge, you will embark on building a robust task management application using clean architecture principles.
 Your goal is to implement features for user authentication, task management, and comments associated with tasks.
-To ensure a clean and scalable codebase, you will apply test-driven development (TDD) methodology alongside implementing dependency injection and adhering to a specific folder structure comprising application, domain, and infrastructure layers.
+Each task should have a remind scheduler using I/O concepts in others To ensure a clean and scalable codebase, you will apply test-driven development (TDD) methodology alongside, unsure to mock database functions

 Folder Structure: